List of Main Street Programs in the United States: Mississippi

 The Mississippi Main Street Association was established in 1984 as a 501(c)(3) non-profit organization headquartered in Jackson, Mississippi.
 Mississippi Main Street serves as the coordinating program for 48 designated Main Street programs in Mississippi.
 Thomas Gregory currently serves as the executive director and state coordinator for the Mississippi Main Street Association.
-Previous state coordinators include Bob Wilson, Beverly Meng, and Scott Barksdale.
+Previous state coordinators include Bob Wilson, Beverly Meng, Stacy Pair and Scott Barksdale.
 Below is a list of Mississippi's designated Main Street programs.